 In DRC, 1 of 4 children never attend primary school.
 Only 60% complete this level - 30% for girls because educating boys takes priority.
 Income generation for paying school fees has been rare.
 Vulnerable children need extra support because many of them are rejected, abandoned, or stigmatized due to social status, ethnic origin, gender, physical disabilities, and more.
 Rwenena is a community that has held ethnic-based prejudices leading to conflict and needs healing and reconciliation.

 Students gain confidence and improve their scores in school.
 Our first college student is an important role model for others, especially girls.
 Through her study of health sciences, she is preparing to give back and serve small rural communities like Rwenena.
 With literacy training, mothers are better positioned to begin income-generating activities.
 They also develop into stronger role models for their children.
 Over time, parents will be equipped to pay entirely for their children's education.
-Our leadership training component for adolescent girls provides a new generation of leaders who can impart and encourage learning and new initiatives across the community and beyond.